Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 ## About the code

-This sample shows how to use **MSAL for Java (MSAL4J)** to sign in users into your Azure AD tenant.
-You must add it to the project using Maven.
-As a developer, you may copy `AuthHelper.java`,`Config.java` and `MsalAuthSession.java` classes to your project to access the functionality demonstrated by this sample.
+This sample uses **MSAL for Java (MSAL4J)** to sign a user in and obtain a token for MS Graph API.
+It leverages [Microsoft Graph SDK for Java](https://github.com/microsoftgraph/msgraph-sdk-java) to obtain data from Graph.
+You must add these to your projects using Maven.
+As a developer, you may copy the `AuthHelper.java`,`Config.java`, `MsalAuthSession.java` and `GraphHelper.java` classes to your project to access the functionality demonstrated by this sample.

 A **ConfidentialClientApplication** instance is created in the [AuthHelper.java](src/main/java/com/microsoft/azuresamples/authentication/AuthHelper.java) class.
 This object helps craft the AAD authorization URL and also helps exchange the authentication token for an access token.